-Dividends are recognised when the investors' right to receive payment arises in line with local ruling legislation.
+Dividends are recognized when the investors' right to receive payment arises in line with local ruling legislation.

-Risks relating to clients and the countries in which Impregilo S.p.A. operates

-The company is active in sectors where most of the contracts are with state-owned clients.
-Therefore, its results are strictly related to the amount and term of investments in large-scale infrastructure works scheduled and awarded by governments or public bodies of the countries in which the company carries out its ongoing activities.
+Risks relating to customers and the countries in which Salini Impregilo S.p.A. operates Salini Impregilo S.p.A. is active in sectors where most of the contracts are with state-owned customers.
+Therefore, its results are strictly related to the amount and term of investments in large-scale infrastructure works scheduled and awarded by governments or public bodies of the countries in which Salini Impregilo S.p.A. carries out its ongoing activities.
 Impregilo is also exposed to a series of country risks, such as changes in political or social conditions and developments in economic policies.